Name

 mail.smtp.starttls.enable | true |

-You must use your full GMail address as the username
+You must use your full GMail address as the username and an

-application-specific password as the password
+application-specific password as the password.

 You might arrange for this configuration by specifying a cc:send-mail